Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # Do new worlds have world_monsters_on enabled by default?
     world_monsters_on: 'true'

+    # Do new worlds have wilderness_monsters_on enabled by default?
+    wilderness_monsters_on: 'true'

     # Do new worlds have force_town_monsters_on enabled by default?
     # This setting overrides a towns' setting.
     force_town_monsters_on: 'false'